 When the active router going fails for any reason, the First Hop Redundancy Protocol (FHRP) changes the standby router as an active router.
-When active router is going fails for any reason and the standby router stops seeing Hello messages from the forwarding router.
+When the active router is going fails for any reason and the standby router stops seeing Hello messages from the forwarding router.

-Then standby router assumes the role of the forwarding router because it assumes both the IP and MAC addresses of the virtual router and, the host devices see no disturbance in service.
+Then the standby router assumes the role of the forwarding router because it assumes both the IP and MAC addresses of the virtual router and, the host devices see no disturbance in service.
 This process is possible due to the First Hop Redundancy Protocols (FHRPs).
 The difference FHRPs are the following:-

 Host Standby Router Protocol (HSRP)

 It is a Cisco-proprietary First Hop Redundancy Protocol (FHRP) planned to allow for transparent failover of a first-hop IPv4 device.
 It allows configuring two or more routers as standby routers and only a single router as an active router at a time which ensure high network availability by providing first-hop routing redundancy for IPv4 hosts on networks configured with an IPv4 default gateway address.

 All the routers in a single HSRP group share a single MAC address and IP address, which acts a default gateway to the local network.
 It selects an active router as well as a standby router in the group.

 The active roster is responsible for forwarding traffic to the network and sends the hello packet to the standby router.
 If it fails and the Standby router doesn’t receive a hello packet for three specific times, it takes up all the responsibilities of the active router and forwards the traffic.

 This is also Cisco-proprietary FHRP same as HSRP.
 The difference is only that HSRP is working in an IPv4 environment and HSRP for IPv6 is working in IPv6 environments.
 An HSRP IPv6 group uses a virtual MAC address resulting from the HSRP group number and a virtual IPv6 link-local address.